Gros Michel: Cultivation history

-Early popularity and decline

 French naturalist Nicolas Baudin carried a few corms of this banana from Southeast Asia, depositing them at a botanical garden on the Caribbean island of Martinique.
 In 1835, French botanist Jean François Pouyat carried Baudin's fruit from Martinique to Jamaica.
+Originally called the "Figue Baudin" ("Baudin's fig"), the fruits were later referred to as "Poyo", after their Jamaican importer; the origin of the name "Gros Michel" is unknown.

 Gros Michel bananas were grown on massive plantations in Honduras, Costa Rica, and elsewhere in Central America.

-This variety was once the dominant export banana to Europe and North America, grown in Central America but, in the 1950s, Panama disease, a wilt caused by the fungus Fusarium oxysporum f.sp. cubense, wiped out vast tracts of Gros Michel plantations in Central America, though it is still grown on non-infected land throughout the region.
+The variety was once the dominant export banana to Europe and North America, grown in Central America but, in the 1950s, Panama disease, a wilt caused by the fungus Fusarium oxysporum f.sp. cubense, wiped out vast tracts of Gros Michel plantations in Central America, though it is still grown on non-infected land throughout the region.

 By the 1960s, the exporters of Gros Michel bananas were unable to keep trading such a susceptible cultivar, and they started growing resistant cultivars belonging to the Cavendish subgroup (another Musa acuminata AAA).

-Genetic modification

-There are efforts to use genetic modification to create a version of the Gros Michel which is resistant to Panama disease.
-There have also been successful hybrids of Cavendish and Gros Michel that display a resistance to Panama disease.

 A 2013 paper described experiments to create a version of Gros Michel which is resistant to black sigatoka, another fungal infection.

 Cultural references

 "Yes!
 We Have No Bananas", a novelty song about a grocer from the 1922 Broadway revue Make It Snappy, is said to have been inspired by a shortage of Gros Michel bananas, which began with the infestation of Panama disease early in the 20th century.

-The Gros Michel has a higher concentration of isoamyl acetate, the ester commonly used for "banana" food flavoring, than the Cavendish.
+The Gros Michel has a higher concentration of isoamyl acetate, the ester commonly used for "banana" food flavoring, than the Cavendish, with some describing its taste as an amplified and artificial-seeming version of the Cavendish.
+A food history myth is that artificial banana flavor was specifically developed from the Gros Michel, but isoamyl acetate is a simple compound and was not based on any specific cultivar.